How fast is the space station traveling right now?

 Einstein showed that time and space are intimately linked and that the progression of time is relative, not absolute.
 Although there is nothing in physics that says time must flow in a certain direction, scientists generally agree that time is a very real property of the Universe.

-See also What is the average trucking rate?
+See also What is not included in the merchandise inventory?

 Do astronauts on the ISS feel like they are falling?